 Born in Bastrop County, Texas, Richard Arvin Overton was the son of Gentry Overton, Sr. and Elizabeth Franklin Overton Waters.
-He hails from African-American, Irish and English descent and is a great grandson of John Overton Jr., whose father was political advisor to Andrew Jackson.
+He hailed from African-American, Irish and English descent and was a great grandson of John Overton Jr., whose father was political advisor to Andrew Jackson.

 Life as a Civilian

 After the war, Overton returned to Texas and established his life in Austin where he worked in a variety of furniture stores before finding employment at the Texas Department of the Treasury.
-He has been married twice, never had children and has outlived his closest relatives.
+He was married twice, never had children and outlived his closest relatives.

-The home he currently lives in is the same house which he built 70 years ago.
-He spends most of his time smoking his Tampa Sweet cigars — an average of 12 per day — and drinking whiskey (sometimes mixed with coffee, other times with Coke) on his front porch.
-Eager to see the sun rise, his days sometimes begins at 3 a.m.
+The home he lived in until his death was the same house which he built 70 years ago.
+He spent most of his time smoking his Tampa Sweet cigars — an average of 12 per day — and drinking whiskey (sometimes mixed with coffee, other times with Coke) on his front porch.
+Eager to see the sun rise, his days sometimes began at 3 a.m.

-With Overton's health declining in recent years, his remaining living relatives launched a GoFundMe page in late 2016, so that the war veteran could live his days in the comfort of his home, rather than in an assisted living facility.
-Since November 2017 they surpassed their $200K goal and along with donations from the Home Depot and Meals on Wheels, Overton has been able to have 24-hour care and a renovated home that offers him better accessibility and comfort.
+As Overton's health declined in recent years, his remaining living relatives launched a GoFundMe page in late 2016, so that the war veteran could live his days in the comfort of his home, rather than in an assisted living facility.
+Since November 2017 they had surpassed their $200K goal and along with donations from the Home Depot and Meals on Wheels, Overton had been able to have 24-hour care and a renovated home that offered him better accessibility and comfort.

 The Secret to Living a Long Life